Video Storytelling Workshop to be held in Orlando

-The University of Florida College of Journalism and Communications will hold a four-day workshop on digital storytelling designed to teach participants the principles and techniques of compelling storytelling, as well as the technical skills to produce multimedia/video stories using a camera and computer.
-Designed for educators, business professionals and students who want to develop storytelling for journalistic, business or marketing endeavors, the workshop will be held the week of June 24, 2013, in Weimer Hall on the University of Florida campus in Gainesville.
+The University of Florida College of Journalism and Communications will hold a three-day workshop on digital storytelling designed to teach participants the principles and techniques of compelling storytelling, as well as the technical skills to produce multimedia/video stories using a camera and computer.
+Designed for educators, business professionals and students who want to develop storytelling for journalistic, business or marketing endeavors, the workshop will be held the week of July 14, 2014, in Orlando.

 Ted Spiker, a former articles editor at Men’s Health magazine who has written hundreds of magazine stories and co-authored more than a dozen books, will teach storytelling principles.
 The visual storytelling and digital editing portion of the workshop will be led by film director, cinematographer and three-time Emmy Award nominee Tim Sorel.
 Both Spiker and Sorel are professors in the College of Journalism and Communications at the University of Florida.